moueedAli/java-tdd-oop-bank-challenge/README.md

 ## Introduction

 It's time to flex your programming skills.
-There are no classes or tests included in this repository to get your started, but you will find the usual `../java/com/booleanuk/core` directories to place your classes and tests in.
+There are no classes or tests included in this repository to get you started, but you will find the usual `../java/com/booleanuk/core` directories to place your classes and tests in.

 Your task is to use everything you've learned to build a small banking application.